Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Electricity Demand of AI Data Centers

-A lower PUE indicates greater energy efficiency, with a value of 1.0 signifying that all electricity is used for IT computation.
+A lower PUE indicates greater energy efficiency, with a value of 1.0 signifying that all facility energy is delivered to IT equipment.
 A typical enterprise data center has a PUE of around 1.5-1.6, while modern large-scale facilities achieve a lower PUE below 1.3.
 For example, Google reports a comprehensive trailing twelve-month PUE of 1.09 across its large-scale data centers, with some sites operating under 1.06 \cite{googlePUE2025}.
 Similarly, Meta’s 2024 Sustainability Report states an average PUE of 1.08 across its data centers \cite{metaSustainability2024}.
-It indicates that IT computing dominates the electricity consumption of these data centers.
+These values indicate that IT equipment accounts for a dominant share of facility energy consumption and that facility-level energy overhead is relatively low.